Shopify/cli/shopify-cli-extensions/README.md

 The easiest way to test the integration with the [Shopify CLI](https://github.com/Shopify/shopify-cli) is to clone the aforementioned repository and

 1. run `rake extensions:install` to download the latest extension server binary and place it in `ext/shopify-extensions`, followed by
-2. running `config feature extension_server_beta --enable` to obtain the necessary feature flag.
+2. running `shopify config feature extension_server_beta --enable` to obtain the necessary feature flag.

 Afterwards, the following three commands will be executed by the new extension server: